Tom-Tee/mad-events/README.md

 ## Considerations

-1. I did the Mad Events challenge trying my best to follow OoP and TDD principles.
+1. I did the Mad Events challenge following OoP and TDD principles.

 2. My engineering focus of this application was with a classic Ruby MVC design pattern with router & repository included.